 The Blatchford Elan Foot is another worthy competitor in the bionic foot/ankle market, allowing users to achieve a smooth gait on many different types of terrain.
 However, it is not waterproof and lacks the type of user software offered by some of its competitors.

 Introduced in 1997, with more than 75,000 fittings worldwide, the C-Leg is a proven bionic knee with excellent stability and dependability.
 At between $40,000 and $50,000 US for a complete solution, it is in the middle tier of pricing for bionic knees.

 Ossur’s Rheo Knee is the only bionic knee to use a magnetorheological fluid (MRF) to manage its level of resistance.
 This makes the Rheo Knee more reactive to movements of the residual limb than its hydraulic competitors.

 Ossur’s Power Knee is the only bionic knee that augments the user’s residual limb with electric power.
 This significantly reduces the user’s energy expenditure while also assisting in tasks like standing and ascending stairs.
 It also helps ensure greater ground clearance during the Swing Phase.

 The latest version of Nabtesco’s Allux Knee (Allux 2) was launched in the U.S. in June 2017.
 Now distributed by Proteor USA, the Allux has some interesting features, especially its use of a 4-bar linkage system.
-But can it compete with its more established competitors?

 The Plie Knee has some unique features that draw both supporters and detractors.
 While it still sells at an attractive price, its recent acquisition by Proteor USA, scheduled to close by the end of 2020, justifies a wait-and-see approach by prospective purchasers.